 Within automotive a vehicle can be assembled in a matter of hours with reliance on just in time production, whilst in marine the construction of a vessel may take years.
 This brings very different challenges; for procurement, product development and manufacturing – when compared to the world of mass production.

-Whilst automotive is still widely regarded as a leading provider of world class supply chains and productivity, there is no doubt that other sectors have made steady progress in their development and some of this can be attributed to the transfer of best practice from automotive.
+Whilst automotive is still widely regarded as a leading provider of world class supply chains and productivity, there is no doubt that other sectors have made steady progress in their development.
+Some of which is attributed to the transfer of best practice from automotive.

-As the auto sector itself now moves into a different level of complexity and volume it is also learning, with increasing frequency, from other sectors such as aerospace and marine.
+As the auto sector moves towards a different level of complexity and volume it is also learning, with increasing frequency, from other sectors such as aerospace and marine.
 A good example is the increased demand being seen by Jaguar Land Rover for high end, personalised vehicles requiring low volume, specialised components which can only typically be provided by smaller, specialist motorsport suppliers.

 A further area of cross over, as a result of a growing interest in new materials such as lightweight composites, is drawing automotive manufacturers like McLaren towards suppliers who have traditionally been part of the aerospace sector.

-These insights were gained from adapting our own automotive supply chain heritage to deliver best practice for supply chains that operate very different levels of volume and varying degrees of complexity:
+These insights were gained from adapting our own automotive supply chain heritage to deliver best practice for supply chains that operate at very different levels of volume, across a broad spectrum of complexity.

-Our experience tells us that supply chain issues are derived from any number of sources.
-However, we would broadly categorise the origin of chronic issues within three key areas, namely:
+This experience tells us that supply chain issues may be derived from any number of sources, but the origins of chronic issues can be broadly categorised into three areas: